 The 33 bones of the spine are fairly durable, yet still vulnerable.
 Supporting muscles, joints, and tissues are also susceptible to strain.
 If you’re not being mindful of how you sleep, you could find yourself experiencing some degree of back pain during your waking hours due to added muscle stress and spinal misalignment.
-Professional Colton spinal surgeons discuss some of the ways your sleeping position can affect your spine health.
+Professional spinal surgeons in Newport Beach, CA discuss some of the ways your sleeping position can affect your spine health.

 Going Against Natural Spine Curvature